pwaring/notes/php-developer/post-ideas.md

 # Post ideas

+* Getting Python up and running - link to this post: http://markfrimston.co.uk/articles/30/quick-python-web-setup-for-apache
 * Hello World in Node.js
 * How to change package build options in Ubuntu
 * Member initialisation lists in C++